This post may contain compensated links. Refer to my disclaimer for more info.

 Homemakers, did you ever imagine that our world would get so far away from traditional values in our lifetime?
-Are you like me and long to create as much of a peaceful home with old-fashioned values like the days of Mayberry?
+Are you like me and long to create as much of a peaceful home with old-fashioned values as the days of Mayberry?
 A place where your family can come home and escape the crazy of our current culture?

 Oh, the good ole America of days gone by …..